Alpine Linux >

 How to configure a wireguard endpoint on Alpine

-This article explains how to configure wireguard on Alpine.
+This article explains how to configure wireguard on Alpine Linux.

-/etc/wireguard/wg0.conf configuration example to create a tunnel listening on udp port 342 and a remote peers :
+/etc/wireguard/wg0.conf that creates a tunnel listening on udp port 342 and has one remote peer:

-wgkey, the other keys are public keys for each peer.
-In this example I setup a client that can be hidden behind nat therefore I configure a
+This example is from a machine that can be hidden behind nat therefore I configure a

 PersistentKeepalive.
 If your host has a public IP this line is not needed.